clinics

 What if my child doesn't sleep?

-If sleep was necessary, the EEG will need to be repeated.
-It is entirely up to the referring doctor.
+If sleep was necessary, the EEG may have to be repeated.
+The referring doctor will make that decision.

 How long does the EEG take to complete?